bilgino/angularforddd/README.md

 forms interconnected hyperlinks in a response object, it would limit the user interface to incorporate with the REST API in a synchronous way.
 UX designers usually don't model their interaction, navigation and screen patterns around HATEOAS.
 Furthermore, the Angular router engine doesn't comply well with the URI templates of HATEOAS patterns.
 HATEOAS has its advantages as well as disadvantages.
-Even though the router in Angular complies with the navigatorial behaviour of hypermedia, you should avoid HATEOAS APIs for Angular SPA applications!
+Even though the router in Angular complies with the navigational behaviour of hypermedia, you should avoid HATEOAS APIs for Angular SPA applications!

 **» Domain model**<br/>